"Harrowing Search for Two Missing Girls"

 PRISONERS is not an easy movie to watch and will prove difficult for many to handle.
 Besides the intense storyline, it contains lots of strong foul language and some very strong, extreme violence.
 So, despite its positive references to Christian prayer and moral sentiments, extreme caution is advised.

+PRISONERS is a riveting, morally complex thriller about the desperate search for two missing girls.
+The movie stars Hugh Jackman as Keller Dover, a recovered alcoholic turned devoutly Catholic family man.
+When his young daughter and her best friend disappear on Thanksgiving, Dover begins a maniacal search for her.
+His search escalates into seriously questionable behavior when he holds the lead suspect prisoner and tries to force him to talk.
+Meanwhile, a dogged detective named Loki (Jake Gyllenhaal) leads the search for the girls.
+The question becomes, who will find the missing girls first?
+The detective or the angry father?
 PRISONERS is one of the most harrowing movies in a long time.
 Every performance is expertly rendered, especially Hugh Jackman and Jake Gyllenhaal as the father and the detective.
 PRISONERS forces viewers to consider what choices they would make in the same situation of having their child kidnapped.
 Ultimately, the movie becomes a battle of faith versus non-faith.
 The villain reflects the father’s growing lack of faith.
 Their confrontation is what helps the father regain his faith.
 Extreme caution is advised, however.